vandalton/BertaAndButterflies/DIARY.md

 3. If you want your sprite to have more than one color, you cannot use missile.
 4. There is no simple way to print text (so I can't even start with "hello world!" program).
 5. Binary program should be 4KB at most.
 If you want more, you can use bankswitching, but Atari has access to only one 4KB bank at one moment.

+I started working on the cartridge PCB.
+Why, if I have no single line of the game so far?
+It's because I want to order the boards as soon as possible.
+They will arrive within 30 days or so.
+If I made a mistake, I want to have time to fix it.

+However, I did more complicated cartridges before - for example [128-in-1 cartridge clone](https://youtu.be/PjKU597y_PI).
+I'm pretty convinced that my design of the simple 4KB cart will work too.
+You can find similiar designs here and there, for example: [https://grandideastudio.com/portfolio/gaming/pixels-past/](https://grandideastudio.com/portfolio/gaming/pixels-past/).

+While it's simple, elegant and battle-tested, I want to simplify it even more.
+Currently I'm using a 74S04 inverter and I'm using only one of its 6 gates.
+I don't need a integrated circuit to invert one bit and I'm going to replace it with inverter made from transistor and two resistors.